Thai baht: Photduang timeline

+List

+Predecimal coinage

 Rama III (1824–1851) was the first king to consider the use of a flat coin.
 He did so not for the convenience of traders, but because he was disturbed that the creatures living in the cowrie shells were killed.
 When he learned of the use of flat copper coins in Singapore in 1835, he contacted a Scottish trader, who had two types of experimental coins struck in England.
 The king rejected both designs.
 The name of the country put on these first coins was Muang Thai, not Siam.

-In 1860, modern style coins were introduced.
-These were silver 1 sik, 1 fuang, 1 and 2 salung, 1, 2 and 4 baht, with the baht weighing 15.244 grams and the others weight-related.
-Tin 1 solot and 1 att followed in 1862, with gold 2 1/2, 4 and 8 baht introduced in 1863 and copper 2 and 4 att in 1865.
-Copper replaced tin in the 1 solot and 1 att in 1874, with copper 4 att introduced in 1876.
+In 1860, modern-style coins were introduced.
+These were silver 1 sik; 1 fueang; 1 and 2 salueng; 1, 2, and 4 baht; with the baht weighing 15.244 grams and the others weight-related.
+Tin 1 solot and 1 at followed in 1862, with gold 2 1/2, 4, and 8 baht introduced in 1863 and copper 2 and 4 at in 1865.
+Copper replaced tin in the 1 solot and 1 at in 1874, with copper 4 at introduced in 1876.
 The last gold coins were struck in 1895.

+Coin timeline

+Issue 0 – 1835 (trial series)

+During the reign of King Rama III (1824–1851), an initiative was made to introduce Thailand’s first flat coinage, intended to replace the widely used cowrie shells.
+To aid in this modernization of the monetary system, the king employed Robert Hunter, a Scottish merchant, to produce pattern coins.

+The proposed designs featured an elephant motif, which bore resemblance to the coinage of Lanka (modern-day Sri Lanka).
+Concerned about the symbolic inappropriateness of the elephant, which could imply foreign influence or association, King Rama III ultimately rejected all of the submitted patterns.
+As a result, none of the proposed coins were officially adopted or denominated.

+These pattern coins, though never circulated, represent an early attempt at modernization of Siamese currency prior to the eventual adoption of machine-struck coinage in the reign of King Rama IV.

+Issue 1 – 1856 (transitional)

+The first issue of coins were commissioned by Rama IV, though it was never brought into circulation.
+This was one of the first attempt to replace the bullet coins, but few were ever minted without making it into circulation.